 Legal note: Alternative Toronto is a non-commercial and non-profit web-based digital archive that makes materials related to the history of Toronto’s alternative communities available to site users for the purposes of research, private study, education, criticism and review.
 By entering the site, you agree to use exhibited materials for these purposes and according to the licensing terms that have been selected by contributors.
 For general contribution guidelines or to read our takedown policy, click here.
 The complete Terms and Conditions are here.

-Alternative Toronto is supported by the Social Sciences and Humanities Research Council of Canada and the McLuhan Centre for Culture and Technology.
+Alternative Toronto has been supported by the Social Sciences and Humanities Research Council of Canada and the McLuhan Centre for Culture and Technology.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License